 How long can the second stage last?

-What pain relief can I have and when can I have it?
+What pain relief might be available and when can I have it?

-What is the role of the birth partner during the second stage of labour?
+What is the role of my birth partner during the second stage of labour?

-Your midwife will also continue to support and encourage you as they look after the health of you and your baby.
+Your midwife will also continue to support and encourage you, as well as looking after your health and the health of your baby.

 Why is it important to push during labour?

-Pushing when you feel a contraction helps your labour to progress.
-The most effective way to push is to push 2 or 3 times each time you have a contraction.
-Give yourself time to breathe and rest between each one.
+Push when you feel a contraction to help your labour progress.
+The best way is to push 2 or 3 times with each contraction.
+Then breathe and rest between each one.

-You only need to start pushing when you feel that you are ready and when your midwife has told you that you are fully dilated, meaning that you are in the second stage of labour.
-Your body is the best guide, and you will naturally feel this urge to push.
+Only start pushing when you feel ready and when your midwife says you are fully dilated.
+Your body is the best guide — you will usually feel an urge to push at the right time.

-If you have had an epidural, you may not feel an urge to push or the sensation may not be as strong, so your midwife might help to guide you on when to push and for how long.
+If you have had an epidural, you may not feel an urge to push, or the sensation may not be as strong.
+Your midwife will guide you regarding when to push and for how long.

 What happens as my baby is being born?

-At the end of the second stage of labour, your baby is born.
-You midwife or doctor will support your baby as it is coming out of your vagina.
-With your consent, they may also apply a warm compress to the skin around your vagina (perineum) to help protect it from tears and to make you more comfortable.
+At the end of the second stage, your baby is born.
+Your midwife or doctor will help ease your baby out.
+With your consent, they may apply gentle pressure to your baby's head.
+This will help your baby emerge slowly and reduce the chance of tearing around your vagina (perineum).
+They may use a warm compress to protect the skin around your vagina (perineum) from tearing.

-When your baby is born, your midwife will check that the baby does not need any immediate medical care.
-Then they will give you your baby to hold and cuddle.
-This is known as ’skin-to-skin' contact, or kanagroo care, because your baby’s bare skin is in contact with yours.
-This helps to create a bond between you and your baby.
-Your midwife will cover you both with a warm blanket and you will have the opportunity to breastfeed your baby if you would like.
-Your midwife will stay close by in the first hour or so to support you and to make sure you and your newborn baby are well.
+After your baby is born, your midwife will check that your baby does not need any immediate medical care.
+If your baby is well, they will give you your baby to hold and cuddle.
+This 'skin-to-skin' contact, or kangaroo care helps to create a bond between you and your baby and can encourage your baby to breastfeed.

 What happens if something goes wrong?

 Every labour is unique, and sometimes things don't go according to plan.
-You may have to adjust your birth plan if the situation calls for it.
+You may have to adjust your birth plan if the situation changes.

 Learn more here about the development and quality assurance of healthdirect content.